Debiasing the Debiased Lasso with Bootstrap: Introduction

+Another philosophy for inference in the high-dimensional setting is based on selective inference, whose focus is on making inference conditional on the selected model \citep{LTTT14,CHS15,Lee16,TTLT16}.
+However, it is not considered in the current work.

-In the realm of high-dimensional inference, many other topics have been studied.
-For bootstrap theories, \citet{Mam93} considered estimating the distribution of linear contrasts and of F-test statistics when $p$ increases with $n$. \citet{CCK13} and \citet{DZ17} developed theories for multiplier bootstrap to approximate the maximum of a sum of high-dimensional random vectors. \citet{BCK14} proposed to construct confidence regions for instrumental median regression estimator and other Z-estimators based on Neyman's orthogonalization, which is first-order equivalent to the bias correction.
-Inference based on selected model has been considered in many recent papers \citep{Berk13, LTTT14, Lee16, TTLT16}. \citet{knockoff16} considered false discovery rate control via a knockoff filter in high-dimensional setting.
+Our proposed approach is closely related to the bootstrap procedures for inference.
+Bootstrap has been widely used in high-dimensional models for conducting statistical inference. \citet{Mam93} considered estimating the distribution of linear contrasts and of F-test statistics when $p$ increases with $n$. \citet{CCK13} developed theories for multiplier bootstrap to approximate the maximum of a sum of high-dimensional random vectors. \citet{Deze17} proposed residual, paired and wild multiplier bootstrap methodology for the debiased Lasso estimators. \citet{ZC17} proposed a bootstrap-assisted debiased Lasso estimator to conduct simultaneous inference for non-Gaussian errors.
+The purpose of using bootstrap in aforementioned two papers mainly concern dealing with heteroscedastic errors as well as simultaneous inference.
+In the present work, we show the bias correction effect of bootstrap in high-dimensional inference.